jupyter/docker-stacks/README.md

 ### Caveats for arm64 images

-- The manifests we publish in this projects wiki as well as the image tags for the multi platform images that also support arm, are all based on the amd64 version even though details about the installed packages versions could differ between architectures.
+- The manifests we publish in this project's wiki as well as the image tags for the multi-platform images that also support arm, are all based on the amd64 version even though details about the installed packages versions could differ between architectures.
 For the status about this, see [#1401](https://github.com/jupyter/docker-stacks/issues/1401).